-I’ve used UX to define current problems in using data in our workday, but also to think of how we can make it easy for someone without technical understanding to actually work with data themselves.
+I’ve used UX to define current problems in using data in our workday and to identify how we can make it easy for someone without technical understanding to work with data themselves.
 This also involves how we can remove regular errors in data that occur because of human error or that systems are used the wrong way.

 Usability is something that is needed in more than just product design, and I think people tend to forget that.
 UX is something that I believe can improve entire businesses.
 Good usability equals happy users and happy colleagues.